maisonobe/prisma/README.md

 the spacer block height $h_k$.
 Using several different diameters $d_k$ and several different heights $h_k$ therefore leads to several different measurements $m_k$.
-The third angle $\alpha_3$ can be deduced from the two other ones because the sum of the thress angles of a triangle is always 180° (or $\pi$ radians).
+The third angle $\alpha_3$ can be deduced from the two other ones because the sum of the three angles of a triangle is always 180° (or $\pi$ radians).

 In order to be able to perform the measurements $m_k$, a few